 Final Thoughts

-Propagating a spider plant is one of the easiest and most satisfying things you can do when it comes to garnering or looking after plants.
-Whether you choose water or soil propagation the process is basically foolproof.
-Before you know it you’ll have a brand new plant.
+Propagating a spider plant is one of the easiest things you can do when it comes to houseplants.
+The process is simple regardless of whether you go for soil or water propagation.
+And before you know it you’ll have a brand new plant.

 With proper care, a little bit of patience and the right environment your new spider plant will thrive and maybe even start producing spiderettes of its own.